AlexNabokikh/tfsort/README.md

 - `-d, --dry-run`:
   - Previews the changes by printing the sorted content to stdout.
   - No files will be modified when this flag is used.
-- `-r, --recursive`:
-  - Recursively sorts supported files in the specified directory.
-  - Files are modified in-place unless `-d, --dry-run` is also specified.
-  - If `-r` is used, a directory path must be provided as an argument.
-  - Cannot be used with stdin input (`-`) or the `-o, --out` flag.
 - `-h, --help`:
   - Displays a comprehensive help message, listing available commands, arguments, and flags with their descriptions.
 - `-v, --version`: